robertotomchak/X-Fighter/README.md

 The fight happens in a best of 3, meaning the first player to win 2 rounds wins the game!

+The game was made in the C language, using the ALLEGRO Library: https://www.allegro.cc/manual/5/

 ## Keyboard Keys
 ### Start Screen
 - Start: ENTER